Honey Sore Throat Suckers | Easy To Make At Home

 Instructions

-8. I usually do half the mixture into suckers, the other half into lozenges.
+I typically divide the mixture, pouring half into suckers and the other half into lozenges.

 Notes